RachelMuston/sustainable-digital-policy/EN/Mobile phones.md

 ## Policy measures
 -  Consider reducing phone distribution to only those user profiles who require them - e.g. Executives, field workers, etc.

+## What other governments and organizations are doing?